-(a) A minimum of five years in claims management and investigative experience;

-(b) A minimum of three years of experience in auditing the same manner of claims filed against the program being audited; (c) Proof of professional liability insurance; and

-(d) Provides a statement that the auditor is independent from the program being audited, its vendors, insurers, brokers, and third-party administrators.
+- (a) A minimum of five years in claims management and investigative experience; - (b) A minimum of three years of experience in auditing the same manner of claims filed against the program being audited; - (c) Proof of professional liability insurance; and - (d) Provides a statement that the auditor is independent from the program being audited, its vendors, insurers, brokers, and third-party administrators.

 Results: The Pool met this requirement by obtaining an independent claims audit within the last three years.
-The last claims audit, dated April 2012, was conducted by a claims auditor meeting the required qualifications.
+A claims audit was conducted in 2012 and again in 2015 by a claims auditor meeting the required qualifications.
 The report is provided to the Board of Directors for review.